dr-yst/org-x/dev-docs/activeContext.md

   - ✅ Fixed root cause where backend repository retained stale documents after settings changes
   - ✅ Ensured UI immediately reflects current monitoring configuration by removing uncovered documents
   - ✅ Added integration test for Issue #16 scenario to prevent regression
+- ✅ **COMPLETED Issue #18: ListView spinner/empty state logic for no monitored paths**
+  - ✅ ListView now checks for monitored paths before loading documents
+  - ✅ If no monitored paths are set, the loading spinner is never shown and an immediate empty state message is displayed:
+    “No monitored paths configured.
+Please add a file or directory in the sidebar to get started.”
+  - ✅ Spinner only appears if monitored paths exist and documents are being loaded
+  - ✅ All relevant UI and state logic updated for this pattern
+  - ✅ Tests updated to cover all scenarios (no monitored paths, no documents, loading, error, normal)
+  - ✅ UX now matches modern empty state best practices and avoids confusing infinite spinners
 - ✅ **COMPLETED Issue #11: Integrate File Monitoring with User Settings System**
   - ✅ Extended user settings model with monitored_paths and parse_overrides fields
   - ✅ Implemented serialization/deserialization using Tauri Store plugin for cross-platform persistence